ssaleen/ssaleen/README.md

 Computer Engineering student at the University of Waterloo.
 Bad at LeetCode.

 - 🛻 Currently a SWE intern @ Ford Pro
-- 📖 Trying to learn... probably sleeping.
+- 🤷‍♂️ Trying to learn... probably sleeping or playing FIFA idk